-7.1 Investigation
+7.1 Investigation and findings

 In some cases, it may be necessary to carry out an investigation into the grievance.
 The amount of any investigation required will depend on the nature of the allegations and will vary from case to case.
-It may involve interviewing and taking statements from the involved parties and any witnesses, and/or requesting and reviewing relevant documents.
-The investigation may be carried out by the law school dean or may be assigned to a third-party outside investigator.
+Investigations may reveal identity or details to respondents and relevant parties to ensure fairness.
+Investigations may involve interviewing and taking statements from the involved parties and any witnesses, and/or requesting and reviewing relevant documents.
+The investigation may be carried out by the law school dean, or may be assigned to a faculty member, faculty committee, or third party.

-In order for a grievance to be investigated, the aggrieved party must agree to cooperate fully and promptly in any investigation.
+For a grievance to be investigated, the aggrieved party must agree to cooperate fully and promptly in any investigation.
 Failure to do so will result in the formal grievance being dismissed.
 Cooperation may include providing the names of relevant witnesses, providing relevant documents, and participating in informal and/or formal interviews.